alexkisielewicz/drf-travelshutter/TESTING.md

 | Test unauthorized following and unfollowing     | As unauthorized user attempt to follow any user                                  | Follow or unfollow is not available | PASS |
 | Test "unique_together" relationship             | Log in, follow specific user and attempt to follow the same user again           | Second follow request is denied and "possible duplicate" message is displayed | PASS |
 | Test followers and followint count              | Check /profile list view and profile detailed view if followers count and following count display correct values | Followers and following count are displayed in both views and shows correct values | PASS |

+# PEP8 Validation

+All files has been linted using [PEP8 Linter](https://pep8ci.herokuapp.com/) created by Code Institute.

+Minor mistakes such as trailing whitespaces, double empty line between classes or missing empty line at the end of the file, have been corrected, all warnings haved been cleared out.

+Syntax and indentation errors were fixed in the IDE as they arises during development stage.

+Please note that settings.py file includes couple of lines that are too long but breaking them would cause fail in heroku deployment.
+This is third party django code.